-The Sociohistorical Studies program is housed in the Department Kinesiology (KIN), in the School of Health and Human Sciences (HHS).
+The Sociohistorical area of study is housed in the Department Kinesiology (KIN), in the School of Health and Human Sciences (HHS).
 Both Master's and Doctoral degrees are awarded in Sociohistorical Studies (students applying to SHS should select the “general” MS or PhD program).

-The intellectual focus of the Sociohistorical Studies program is on the cultural contexts of physical activity and wellness.
+The intellectual focus of the Sociohistorical area of study is on the cultural contexts of physical activity and wellness.
 More particularly SHS students are invited to explore the connections of physical activity and wellness to larger social issues and problems (e.g., poverty; race, class, gender, physical, inequalities; environmental issues), historical settings and meanings, ethical underpinnings, and potential for advancing societal level change.

 Essential curricula combined with research activities focus on three general objectives: